overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 ## onAltF4Blocked
 #### Version added: 0.85

-> Fired when the user was prevented from closing a window using Alt+F4.
+> Fired when the user was prevented from closing a window using Alt+F4, with the following structure: [AltF4BlockedEvent](#altf4blockedevent-object) Object

 ## onScreenPropertyChanged
 #### Version added: 0.143